mdrideout/fireproof_closet/README.md

     return Image(
       image: FireproofImage(
         storageRef: FirebaseStorage.instance
                 .ref()
-            .child("full/path/to/image.jpg"), // The full relative path to the image ),
+                .child("full/path/to/image.jpg"), // Required, the full relative path to the image in Firebase Storage
+        breakCache: true, // Optional, defaults to false, will force a fresh download and evict the image from memory
+        cacheDuration: const Duration(minutes: 5), // Optional, defaults to 365 days
+        cache: false, // Optional, defaults to true.
+If false, will not save the image to persistent cache ),
     );
   }